 Outer Mountain Loop is a 25 mile lightly trafficked loop trail located near Big Bend National Park, Texas and is rated as moderate.
-The trail is primarily used for hiking and camping and is accessible from November until April.
-Dogs are also able to use this trail but must be kept on leash.
+The trail is primarily used for hiking and camping and is best used from November until April.